gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 #### GPS Coordinates (GCJ-02 vs WGS-84)

-GCJ-02 is a geodetic datum used in China that adds offsets to WGS-84 coordinates for security reasons and uses an algorithm that adds offsets to latitude and longitude to deviate from the actual WGS-84 coordinates.
+GCJ-02 is a geodetic datum used in China that adds offsets to WGS-84 coordinates for security reasons.
+It uses an algorithm that changes the real latitude and longitude to other values.
 Apple has made Guizhou-Cloud Big Data, a company owned by the Guizhou provincial government, the legal owner of its Chinese customers' iCloud data.
 This means that maps in China, including those in Apple's iOS system, may show locations slightly offset from their actual WGS-84 coordinates.
 Apple servers in China likely use GCJ-02 for map data within Mainland China, Hong Kong, and Macao.

-iCloud3 converts the GPS coordinates received from Apple servers in China from GCJ-02 values to WSG-84 values.
-The coordinates from the Mobile App are also converted if the device's Apple account use servers in China.
+iCloud3 converts the GPS coordinates received from Apple servers in China from GCJ-02 values to WGS-84 values.
+The coordinates from the Mobile App are also converted if the device's Apple account uses servers in China.

-!> Since the Apple servers are in China, It is not known if a device's location is GCJ-02 or WGS-84 values when the device is not located in China.
+!> Since the Apple servers are in China, it is not known if a device's location is GCJ-02 or WGS-84 values when the device is not located in China.

 *Note: This was added in iCloud3 v3.2*